totigm/typescript-template/README.md

 Runs both the linter and Prettier and logs every error and warning to the console.

 > _`yarn check:fix` and `npm run check:fix` fix every autofixable error/warning._

+## 🐳 Docker

+You can use [Docker](https://www.docker.com) to run your app.
+This project has a multi-stage build process so your final image doesn't have any TypeScript files nor dev dependencies, resulting in a smaller image size.

+To [build your image](https://docs.docker.com/engine/reference/commandline/build) run: `docker build -t <image-name> .`

+To [run your image](https://docs.docker.com/engine/reference/run) run: `docker run -p 80:80 <image-name>`

+> If you haven't used Docker before, you can get started with it [here](https://www.docker.com/get-started).

 ## 👤 Author